Dhiyanesh-B/Riemann-sum/README.md

 # Riemann Sum in MATLAB

 This MATLAB project calculates the **Riemann Sum** for a given function over a specified interval, using left, right, and midpoint sum approximations.
-It also includes visualization for better understanding.
+It includes visualization for better understanding.

 ## Features
 - Visualizes the sum with plotted rectangles.